Besides being a good coder, every developer needs soft skills in their toolbox. Check out our Ultimate Guide to Soft Skills for Developers.

 People often associate creativity with design, music, arts… But creativity is not anyone’s monopoly.
 As a developer, you will use some creative techniques (it doesn’t matter if you are aware of them in a formal way) to solve complex issues.
 Sometimes you need to push those performances to the edge while running on weaker hardware.
 There are situations when you are aware that the problem you are facing has more possible solutions.
 Your ability to be a critical thinker will allow you to assess those solutions and select the one that will work the best.
 Your creativity will enable you to expand and build further on it.
 And all this will grow you as a problem-solver.

 By now you are noticing the pattern.
 All soft skills listed here are complementing each other.
-And a result is a well-rounded software developer with strong leadership potential.
+The result is a well-rounded software developer with strong leadership potential.

 6. Accountability, humility, and humbleness